ACTRU Premier Division

 The ACTRU Premier Division is a rugby union club competition based in Canberra, Australia, and conducted by the region's governing body, the ACT and Southern NSW Rugby Union.
-It contains four Senior Grades of competition plus Colts, and is competed by the seven ACT Premier Division clubs, plus ADFA, which fields teams in Colts and 3rd Grade only.
+It contains four Senior Grades of competition plus Colts, and is competed by the six ACT Premier Division clubs, plus a team from the ADFA, which fields teams in Colts and 3rd Grade only.
 First Grade teams compete for the John I Dent Cup.
 The silver cup, which was first played for in 1938, was a gift to the union by the pastoralist John I Dent.
 The competition finals are now held at Viking Park.